MiraGeoscience/geoh5py/docs/content/geoh5_format/hierarchy.rst

     :align: right
     :width: 300

-Container for data values of various types.
+Containers for data values of various types.
 Data are currently **always stored as a 1D array**, even in the case of single-value data with the ``Object`` association (in which case it is a 1D array of length 1).